 There are several sources of ACPI tables and workarounds.
 Commonly used ACPI tables are provided with OpenCore, VirtualSMC, VoodooPS2, and WhateverGreen releases.
 Besides those, several third-party instructions may be found on the AppleLife Laboratory and DSDT subforums (e.g. Battery register splitting guide).
 A slightly more user-friendly explanation of some tables included with OpenCore can also be found in Dortania's Getting started with ACPI guide.
-For more exotic cases, there are several alternatives such as daliansky's ACPI sample collection (English Translation by 5T33Z0 et al).
-Please note however, that suggested solutions from third parties may be outdated or may contain errors.
+For more exotic cases, there are several alternatives such as daliansky's ACPI sample collection.
+Note however that the quality of the suggested solutions will be variable.